This post may contain affiliate links. Please read our disclosure policy.

 🍽️ What to serve it with

 I like to serve this as a centerpiece of a buffet that the whole family can dig into.
-Scroll down for some more buffet ideas, but you could serve it like this:
+But you could also serve it:

 • On a sandwich with some fresh bread